Problems pooping? Constantly constipated? Difficulty defecating? Then consider doing a Master Cleanse salt water flush! It’s easy and effective.

 Most people fully evacuate their bowels within a half hour of drinking the salt water.
 But take no chances.
 The aftermath of the drink can be like a dormant volcanic eruption.
 And, there’s no telling how long it will last.

 Just like a cocktail mixed right, a salt water flush needs to be properly stirred.
 You’ve got to use warm, not cold, water.
 And make sure the sea salt is blended completely in the warm water.
 This way, you’ll fully absorb the salt minerals, which will help initiate a glorious bowel movement.

 The salt water mix should appear cloudy.
 If you see salt grain floaters, keep stirring!
 Not properly mixing the salt water could dehydrate you and raise your blood pressure.

 Save that $75 you were thinking about spending on a colon hydrotherapist.
 Instead, try this simple salt water drink recipe.

-The simple flush outlined, below, has become popular because of the Master Cleanse.
+The simple flush outlined, below, has become popular because of the detox method.
 In fact, this recipe is also called the Master Cleanse Salt Water Flush.
-This particular flush is an optional precursor for starting the Master Cleanse Diet.
+This particular flush is an optional precursor for starting the detox diet.